 - Importantly, in comparing TIN vs EIN, EIN is a type of tin used for reporting tax.
 A TIN covers a broader definition for numbers for tax identification and reporting purposes.

-The difference between TIN and EIN is arguably slight, that’s why they are used Interchangeably most often.
-The use of the two numbers is basically dependent on what form an individual or corporation is filling out.
+The difference between EIN vs TIN is arguably slight, that’s why they are often used interchangeably.
+The use of the two numbers is dependent on what form an individual or corporation is filling out.
 A TIN covers a variety of tax numbers, and so can be used when these numbers are requested but it may not be possible to replace TIN with EIN.